yyl-20020115/usbip-win/README.md

 ### Usbip server

+- Prepare a linux machine as a usbip client
+  - tested on Ubuntu 16.04
+  - Kernel 4.15.0-29 (usbip kernel module crash was observed on some other version)
+  - # modprobe vhci-hcd

 - Install USBIP test certificate
   - Install driver/usbip_test.pfx(password: usbip)
   - Certificate should be installed into "Trusted Root Certification Authority" and "Trusted Publishers" on local machine(not current user)
 - Enable test signing
-  - bcdedit.exe -set TESTSIGNING ON
+  - bcdedit.exe /set TESTSIGNING ON
+  - reboot the system to apply
 - Copy usbip.exe, usbipd.exe, usb.ids, usbip_stub.sys, usbip_stub.inx into a folder in target machine
   - You can find usbip.exe, usbipd.exe, usbip_stub.sys in output folder.
   - userspace/usb.ids